launchdarkly/js-core/packages/sdk/react-native/README.md

 # at js-core repo root
 yarn && yarn build

-# run android or ios app
+# at sdk/react-native repo
 yarn android | ios
 ```

-Then run the sdk code in the example app.
-See the [README](https://github.com/launchdarkly/js-core/blob/main/packages/sdk/react-native/example/README.md#L1).
+:information_source: You will need to setup your sdk key in the example dir.
+See the example [README](https://github.com/launchdarkly/js-core/blob/main/packages/sdk/react-native/example/README.md#L1).

 ## About LaunchDarkly